-- Discuss the importance of the skill, its relevance, and its relationship to other learned skills.
+Introduce the skill by discussing the importance of the skill, its relevance, and its relationship to other learned skills.

-Builds Functional Knowledge (Core Concepts)
+Builds Functional Knowledge

 Functional information provides the context in which students learn and apply skills.
 It is relevant and applicable information that directly contributes to maintaining and enhancing their health and the health of others.
 This information is utilized to help students develop health skills in class.

 When determining functional information that supports skill development, educators may consider asking “What information about this topic do my students need in order to apply the skill being covered effectively?,” and “When my students learn this information, how will they use it to benefit their health or the health of those around them?”
-(Benes, 2016).
+(Benes, 2022).
 As functional information is processed and internalized, it becomes functional knowledge that students can apply in real-life situations.

 Nurtures Attitudes that Support Positive Health Behaviors

-The Youth Risk Behavior Survey (YRBS) is administered in odd-numbered years to Hawai‘i public school students in grades 6–12 to monitor priority behaviors that contribute to the leading causes of morbidity and mortality among youth and young adults (Youth Risk, 2018).
+The Youth Risk Behavior Survey (YRBS) is administered in odd-numbered years to Hawai‘i public school students in grades 6–12 to monitor priority behaviors that contribute to the leading causes of morbidity and mortality among youth and young adults (Saka, 2021).
 Age and developmentally appropriate use of YRBS data within health education classes may be used to build student interest in a health topic, challenge youth perceptions on health behaviors, and support health skill development (e.g., evaluate and analyze health information, advocate for the health of self and others).
 The YRBS data may also be used to identify key areas of focus for curriculum design and professional development.

-Addresses Students’ Needs and Interests
+Addresses Students’ Strengths, Interests, Needs, and Challenges

 Health education occurs within inclusive and supportive learning environments that foster a culture of learning and address the diverse learning needs of all students.
 A respectful and caring learning environment allows students to feel safe to share and reflect on their perspectives, interact with others, take risks to enhance their learning, and ask sensitive questions.